Auditory agnosia: Non-verbal auditory agnosia

-The term auditory agnosia was originally coined by Freud (1891) to describe patients with selective impairment of environmental sounds.
+The term auditory agnosia was originally coined by Sigmund Freud in 1891, to describe patients with selective impairment of environmental sounds.
 In a review of the auditory agnosia literature, Ulrich re-named this disorder as non-verbal auditory agnosia (although sound auditory agnosia and environmental sound auditory agnosia are also commonly used).
 This disorder is very rare and only 18 cases have been documented.
 In contradiction to pure word deafness and general auditory agnosia, this disorder is likely under-diagnosed because patients are often not aware of their disorder, and thus don't seek medical intervention.

 Throughout the 20th century, all reported non-verbal auditory agnosia patients had bilateral or right temporal lobe damage.
 For this reason, the right hemisphere was traditionally attributed with the perception of environmental sounds.
 However, Tanaka et al reported 8 patients with non-verbal auditory agnosia, 4 with right hemisphere lesions and 4 with left hemisphere lesions.
 Saygin et al also reported a patient with damage to the left auditory cortex.

 The underlying deficit in non-verbal auditory agnosia appears to be varied.
 Several patients were characterized by impaired discrimination of pitch whereas others reported with impaired discrimination of timbre and rhythm (discrimination of pitch was relatively preserved in one of these cases).
 In contrast, to patients with pure word deafness and general auditory agnosia, patients with non-verbal auditory agnosia were reported impaired at discriminating long gaps between click sounds, but impaired at short gaps.
 A possible neuroanatomical structure that relays longer sound duration was suggested by Tanaka et al. By comparing the lesions of two cortically deaf patients with the lesion of a word deafness patient, they proposed the existence of two thalamocortical pathways that inter-connect the MGN with the auditory cortex.
 They suggested that spoken words are relayed via a direct thalamocortical pathway that passes underneath the putamen, and that environmental sounds are relayed via a separate thalamocortical pathway that passes above the putamen near the parietal white matter.